Let's start with Audio Soundbites 14 and go in order from there.

 I've listened to you ever since I was breathing on the face of the earth.

-Well, I mean, that's then you you have been successfully indoctrinated here.
+You have been successfully indoctrinated here.

-Yeah, you you have Educated, educated.
+Educated, educated.

-I was I was very being funny.
+I was being funny.

 Okay, here's the deal.

-I am absolutely overwhelmed and sensed.
+I am absolutely overwhelmed, incensed.

-Couldn't even I couldn't even sleep Friday night.
+Couldn't even, I couldn't even sleep Friday night.

-I was so upset over what happened on the house floor Thursday night.
+I was so upset over what happened on the House floor Thursday night.

-Well, I don't know why you have got to like go on the mountaintop and scream at what happened.
+You have got to like go on the mountaintop and scream at what happened.

-Liz, Liz, don't sweat it there.
+Liz, Liz, don't sweat it.

 They're not even doing that now.

-Oh, I no, well, y it it's not that you have to, but there is a normal procedure.
+Well, it's not that you have to, but there is a normal procedure.

 And if they want to ram something through, the Senate did this with the original immigration bill.

-Back room, dark of night, nobody knowing what was going on, abandon all the usual committee hearings with experts on both sides testifying about the impact, the uh consequences, so forth.
+Back room, dark of night, nobody knowing what was going on, abandon all the usual committee hearings with experts on both sides testifying about the impact, the consequences, so forth.

 The House is doing this.

-They got caught, and it's by the way, it is on video.
+And it's, by the way, it is on video.

 You can plainly see on video they stole the vote.